FIL2900 – Major - Philosophy of Science

 Recommended previous knowledge

-12 double sessions which will be a combination of seminars and lectures.
+6 double sessions with lectures and 6 double sessions with seminars.
 The course has the following compulsory tuition activities:

 All the activities must be completed and judged satisfactory in order to be able to take the exam.